badsectorlabs/ludus/docs/docs/using-ludus/cli.md

   ludus range [command]

 Available Commands:
-  abort       Kill the ansible process deploying a range accessible  List all ranges accessible to the current user assign      Assign a range to a user (admin only) config      Get or set a range configuration create      Create a new range default     Get or set the default range ID for a user deploy      Deploy a range, running specific tags if specified
+  abort          Kill the ansible process deploying a range accessible     List all ranges accessible to the current user assign         Assign a range to a user (admin only) auto-shutdown  Get, set, or reset the auto-shutdown timeout (enterprise) config         Get or set a range configuration create      Create a new range default     Get or set the default range ID for a user deploy      Deploy a range, running specific tags if specified